 By Richard V. Burckhardt

 (Note: This list of tips is an update to the original post 55 Quick SEO Tips Even Your Mother Would Love.
-I am republishing this expanded version for the attendees of local Palm Springs SEO training classes.)
+I am not blogging much these days, but hope this is of use to you.)

 1. If you absolutely MUST use Java script drop down menus, image maps or image links, be sure to put text links somewhere on the page for the spiders to follow.